Skip to main content

 What they’re playing

-A selection of beautiful, atmospheric pieces carefully chosen to make you feel warm from the inside out on a cold winter’s night.
-Henry Purcell’s The Fairy Queen and the music of Jean-Philippe Rameau take centre stage while our Principal Viola Michael Gerrard takes the spotlight in Telemann’s Viola Concerto.
+In concerts directed by Maria, Henry Purcell’s The Fairy Queen and the music of Jean-Philippe Rameau take centre stage while our Principal Viola Michael Gerrard takes the spotlight in Telemann’s Viola Concerto.

 Need to know